Quick Summary

 Continuous health monitoring | Dependence on user-provided data accuracy |

-Real-World Applications of Such Technology
+Practical Uses of Such Technology

 The Future of Healthcare